-You require this licence if you intend to harvest whole restricted plants or plant parts for propagation or cultivation purposes.
+You will need this licence if you intend to harvest restricted plants or plant parts for propagation or cultivation purposes.
 Specifically, a growing licence allows you to harvest:

 - plant parts for the purpose of growing plants

 - whole plants only where they are to be used as stock plants